freelabz/secator/README.md

 ### Additional options

-There are additional class options and functions you can specify in the `CommandRunner` objects to customize the command running lifecycle and output
+There are additional class options and functions you can specify in the `Command` objects to customize the command running lifecycle and output
 format:

 * `opts` (`dict`, `default: {}`):